The Central Otago Touring Route leads you straight to the doorstep of no less than ten of Otago’s 12 Tohu Whenua sites.

 The wide open spaces of the Maniototo Plains have inspired many creations, from the ingenious creations of Ernest Hayes to iconic NZ artworks.
 Enjoy the drive and southern hospitality as you drive through the small townships on your way to Dunedin, the Edinburgh of the South.

-Plan to spend at least a couple of hours at Hayes Engineering Works, located halfway along the Central Otago Touring Route.
+Plan to spend at least a couple of hours at Historic Hayes, located halfway along the Central Otago Touring Route.
 This small farm celebrates early 20th century ‘Kiwi ingenuity’ at its best.
 Marvel at the mud brick home and workshop where rural inventor Ernest ‘Ernie’ Hayes developed agricultural labour-saving devices including the fence-fixing wire strainer, rabbit baiters and windmills, while his wife Hannah cycled around the region in ankle length skirts taking orders for his wares.
 Have a hearty lunch at the on-site cafe before the scenic drive to Dunedin.

 Dunedin Railway Station